tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 "Store anything" is not the same as "trust anything."

----

 ### What is a lakehouse?

-A lakehouse is an architectural pattern that tries to provide warehouse-like table management over data stored in a lake.
+A lakehouse is an architectural pattern that provides warehouse-like table management over data stored in a lake.

 The simplified idea is: